Does a Finished Basement Add Value to a Home?

 Don’t make the mistake of inflating your home’s value by considering the below ground space equal in value to the above ground space.
 You’ll end up overpricing the home, making it harder to sell.
 Or you’ll have buyers sue you for over-valuing the property, because the thousand square feet in the basement isn’t considered that valuable by the bank or local tax assessor.

 General Tips for Finishing a Basement

-Check with your local authorities.
+Check with your local authorities regarding permits.
 You probably need a permit to finish the basement, and you’ll always need one to be allowed to legally rent out the basement as an apartment.
 If you’re installing plumbing like showers and toilets, you’ll need the requisite permits.
 And this work should only be done by a licensed professional.
 Don’t skip the permitting process, since you’ll have to pay more than the price of the permit once you are caught.
 You will be caught when the home is inspected, since the inspector will verify that the work is permitted and was done correctly.

 You’ll need to plan for the environment when selecting materials for the basement.
 While you may have a sump pump in the basement and tried to seal all the cracks, you really should use materials that won’t degrade if exposed to high humidity.
 This rules out hardwood flooring in any basement unless you live in Arizona.
 Vinyl, tile and good carpets are better.
 Insulated carpets are a plus if you live in a cold climate, since it prevents the cold from affecting the comfort of those in the basement.

 What type of lighting should I install in my basement?